"Wonsoo," Secretary Liu called for his great-nephew.

 A rare existence among rare existences.

-A Conjurer and Abjurer, trained from birth by the best instructors, fed more precious Wildland floral and fauna than most NoMs have eaten bowls of rice.
+A Conjurer and Abjurer, trained from birth by the best instructors, fed more precious Wildland floral and fauna than most NoMs have eaten rice bowls.

 At only twenty-seven, Wonsoo had already made a name for himself on the Northern Front.
-A young man whose future was immeasurable and restrained only by the limitations of time.
+A young man whose future was immeasurable and restrained only by time.
 It was with serendipity that the young man was even in Hangzhou.
 After a Purge mission had gone awry, he had been given time for rest and relaxation.
-Paranoid that the PLA would send his nephew into riskier missions, Liu had requested that Wonsoo returned to Hangzhou to ‘sow his wild oats’ before setting off again.
+Paranoid that the PLA would send his nephew toward riskier missions, Liu requested that Wonsoo "sow his wild oats" before setting off again.

 Had the Song girl been pliable and obedient, Liu would have entertained the notion of setting up the two for what could potentially be an incredibly potent union.
-If the girl could give birth to three or four children, there was bound to be quasi or para elemental talents among that number.
+If the girl could give birth to three or four children, there were bound to be quasi or para-elemental talents among that number.

 It was almost sickening how talented the man's gweilo granddaughter was, especially considering the common stock from which she emerged.
 The Songs were an old House, but they weren't scholars nor bureaucrats.
 In Liu's esteemed opinion, the House of Song, originating from Hubei, was akin to peasants.